saaguero/ckad-notes/README.md

   - `Forbid`: if it is time for a new job run and the previous job run hasn’t finished yet, the cron job skips the new job run.
   - `Replace`: if it is time for a new job run and the previous job run hasn’t finished yet, the cron job replaces the currently running job run with a new job run
 - The `suspend` field is optional.
 If it is set to `true`, all subsequent executions are suspended.
 This setting does not apply to already started executions.
 Defaults to `false`.
-- The `successfulJobsHistoryLimit` (default 3) and `failedJobsHistoryLimit` (default 1)fields are optional.
+- The `successfulJobsHistoryLimit` (default 3) and `failedJobsHistoryLimit` (default 1) fields are optional.
 Setting to 0 keeps nothing.

 https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/
-- Each Pod is assigned a unique IP address.
-Every container in a Pod shares the network namespace, including the IP address and network ports.
+- Each Pod is assigned a `unique IP address`.
+Every `container` in a Pod shares the `network namespace`, including the `IP address` and `network ports`.
 Containers inside a Pod can communicate with one another using localhost.
 When containers in a Pod communicate with entities outside the Pod, they must coordinate how they use the shared network resources (such as ports).
 - What's the use of giving a port name in a Pod definition?
   - Each named port in a pod must have a unique name.
 It can be referred to by services.
   - `pod.spec.containers.ports`: List of ports to expose from the container.
 Exposing a port here gives the system additional information about the network connections a container uses, but is `primarily informational`.
 Not specifying a port here `DOES NOT prevent that port from being exposed`.
-Any port which is listening on the default "0.0.0.0" address inside a container will be ccessible from the network.
+Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.

 https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/
 - Pod phases:
   - `Pending`: includes time before being scheduled as well as time spent downloading images over the network.
   - `Running`: Pod bound to a node, and containers were created.
-  - `Succeeded`: All containers have have terminated in success, and will not be restarted.
+  - `Succeeded`: All containers have terminated in success, and will not be restarted.
   - `Failed`: All containers have terminated, and at least one of them in failure.
   - `Unknown`: state of the Pod could not be obtained, typically due to an error communicating with the host of the Pod.
 - The type field is a string with the following possible values: